espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/assignment-3/index.md

 showAuthor: false
 ---

-## Assignment 3: Connecting to WiFi
+## Assignment 3: Connect to Wi-Fi

 ---

-Now it's time to connect the ESP32-C6 to the WiFi network.
-The ESP32-C6 supports both WiFi4 and WiFi6 on 2.4GHz.
+Now it's time to connect the ESP32-C6 to a Wi-Fi network.
+The ESP32-C6 supports both Wi-Fi4 and Wi-Fi 6 on 2.4 GHz.

-[WiFi connectivity](https://docs.espressif.com/projects/esp-idf/en/release-v5.2/esp32c6/api-reference/network/esp_wifi.html) is one of most desired features for most of the smart and IoT devices.
-With WiFi, you can connect the device to the Internet and perform many operations, such as over-the-air updates (OTA), cloud connectivity, remote monitoring and so on.
+[Wi-Fi connectivity](https://docs.espressif.com/projects/esp-idf/en/release-v5.2/esp32c6/api-reference/network/esp_wifi.html) is one of the most desired features for most of the smart and IoT devices.
+With Wi-Fi, you can connect the device to the Internet and perform many operations, such as over-the-air (OTA) updates, cloud connectivity, remote monitoring, and so on.

-The ESP32's supports both Station and SoftAP modes.
+The ESP32 supports both Station and SoftAP modes.

-For this assignment, we will set up the station mode WiFi driver and connect to a WiFi4/WiFi6 network, using the same project as used on the [Creating a project with Components](../assignment-2/) with BSP assignment.
+For this assignment, we will set up the station mode Wi-Fi driver and connect to a Wi-Fi 4 / Wi-Fi 6 network, using the same project as used in the assignment [Create a project with Components](../assignment-2/) where a BSP was used.

-#### Hands-on WiFi
+#### Hands-on Wi-Fi

-To get started with the WiFi, we need to setup the WiFi driver in order to connect to a WiFi network, using the access credentials (SSID and password).
+To get started with Wi-Fi, we need to set up the Wi-Fi driver in order to connect to a Wi-Fi network, using the access credentials (SSID and password).

   1. **Add all the necessary includes.**

-  2. **Create the WiFi initialization**
+  2. **Initialize Wi-Fi**

-To initialize the WiFi, we need to perform the following steps:
+To initialize the Wi-Fi driver, we need to perform the following steps:

 - Initialize the TCP/IP stack: